TomObungu/computer-science.md/Programming/Competitive Programming/CSES/Two Knights.md

 $$
 Which is roughly quartic / cubic time complexity.

-Thus, it is possible evaluate the attack squares of a knight based on a pattern that looks like this:
+Thus, it is possible evaluate the attack squares of a knight based on a pattern that looks like this.

+Note the below patterns are for when

 ![[Pasted image 20251226205801.png]]

 We can evaluate the pattern